Trial Balance Reports

 That’s really all there is to it, but don’t let the simplicity of the process fool you.
 It can be all too easy to make errors along the way and if those errors aren’t caught, they can be costly.

-If the totals of the debit and credit columns are the same, that is considered a successful balance, but even if you have a successful balance that doesn’t necessarily mean your books are clean.
+If the totals of the debit column and credit columns are the same, that is considered a successful balance, but even if you have a successful balance that doesn’t necessarily mean your books are clean.
 It just means that all of the transactions are entered in balance.

 Any errors will likely be caught when the financial reports are filed, which will then result in extra work in order to accurately balance the books.